CRNC Investors Have Opportunity to Lead Cerence Inc. Securities Fraud Lawsuit

 Shareholders with $400,000 losses or more are encouraged to contact the firm

-LOS ANGELES, April 14, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cerence Inc. ("Cerence" or the "Company") (NASDAQ: CRNC).
+LOS ANGELES, April 19, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cerence Inc. ("Cerence" or the "Company") (NASDAQ: CRNC).

 Class Period: February 8, 2021 – February 4, 2022